jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-02-new-lines/draft/chapter-02.md

 Sophia hugged back, grateful.
 "When did you become my emotional support person?"

-"When you showed up to Westwood looking lost and I decided you needed a friend."
+"When you showed up to St. Paul's looking lost and I decided you needed a friend."
 Maya pulled back, grinning.
 "Now go.
 Dazzle them with your brain.
 Report back tomorrow."

-The Hayes family lived in Tuxedo, one of Winnipeg's wealthy neighborhoods, in a house that was somehow both modern and traditional—lots of windows, clean lines, perfectly landscaped yard even in October.
+The Price family lived in Tuxedo, one of Winnipeg's wealthy neighborhoods, in a house that was somehow both modern and traditional—lots of windows, clean lines, perfectly landscaped yard even in October.
 Sophia parked her mom's Honda on the street, feeling suddenly inadequate in every possible way.

 Her phone buzzed.

-**Ethan:** *You here?*
+**ethan:** *you here?*

-**Sophia:** *Parked outside having a small crisis*
+**sophia:** *parked outside having a small crisis*

+**ethan:** *come inside*

-**Ethan:** *Come inside.
-I'm having a bigger crisis and misery loves company*
+**ethan:** *im having a bigger crisis and misery loves company*

 Despite her nerves, Sophia smiled.
 She grabbed the wine her parents had insisted she bring (even though she tried to explain that showing up with wine when you're sixteen was probably weird), and headed up the walk.